Franklyc/Transcript-companion/README.md

 A GUI application built with Python/Tkinter that processes speech transcripts using LLM APIs.
 This tool simplifies the workflow of analyzing and summarizing meeting recordings by leveraging the power of large language models.

+> **Important Note:** This companion tool was specifically created to work with [TMSpeech](https://github.com/jxlpzqc/TMSpeech) v0.0.1-rc3.
+Due to changes in how transcript history is stored in TMSpeech v0.4.0 and above, this tool is currently not compatible with newer versions.

 ## Features

 - **Folder Selection:**  Choose the directory containing your speech transcription files (e.g., .txt, .md).